city_hall

 Submit your application

-You can email your application and documents to APCC@boston.gov.
+If submitting a PDF application, email your application and documents to APCC@boston.gov.

 Air Pollution Control Commission, Environment Department